 A native from Perú, Rocío Quispe-Agnoli is Professor of Hispanic Studies with a specialization in Colonial Latin American Literatures and Cultures in the Department of Romance and Classical Studies

 at Michigan State University (MSU).
 She is a core faculty member for the Center for Latin American and Caribbean Studies

-.
-She is also affiliated faculty in the American Indian and Indigenous Studies Program
+and affiliated faculty in the American Indian and Indigenous Studies Program

 and the Program of Global Studies in the Arts and Humanities

 Since January 2020, she is the Editor in Chief of REGS/Journal of Gender and Sexuality Studies

 , sponsored by Romance and Classical Studies and the College of Arts & Letters.

 Her research interests include issues of race, ethnicity, and identity, women’s and gender studies, visual studies and circulation of images among different media, Indigenous photographers, reflections on coloniality, and television and telenovela studies.